 - Electronic method.
 Use the eVetRecs system to create your request.

 - Paper method.
 Mail or Fax a Standard Form SF-180 (see address below).
-Paper forms must be printed, signed, and dated.
+Print, sign, and date all copies of paper forms before submitting them.

 NPRC Mailing Address: